menudopaio/CirsaDesdeCero/README.md

 <img src="readmeImages/customDashboardBlue.png" alt="Custom Dashboard page Cyan Sample">

-Finally, you can share your unique affiliate link, so anyone can register through this new styled page, and buy products making you earn a comission for each sale.
+Finally, you can click on the chain icon at the left of your unique affiliate link to copy it to your clipboard, so you can share it with anyone you want.
+Anyone can register through this new styled page, and buy products making you earn a comission for each sale.

 Some more samples: